yabwe/medium-editor/README.md

   responsability is to toggle the current _state_ of the button.
 I.e. marking is a _on_ or _off_.
 Again the method on how determine the state is entirely up to you. `checkState` will be called multiple times and will receive a [DOM `Element`](https://developer.mozilla.org/en-US/docs/Web/API/element) as parameter.

+* `init` is called after the editor instance is passed to the extension.
+You would do extra initialization for your extension.
+This method is primarily created for you to do some initialization with access to the editor instance, such as adding a form to the toolbar.
+See __Adding a Form__.

 Properties